Rock and gravel reservoir types pondless waterfalls can only be cleaned by hand

 "Additional Tips":

-To follow the "How to clean a pondless waterfall instructions" compiled for you by the Google AI Overview, you will need to purchase or rent a power pressure washer, sludge pump, and discharge pipe.
+To follow the "How to clean a pondless waterfall instructions" compiled for you by the search AI Overview, you will need to purchase or rent a power pressure washer, sludge pump, and discharge pipe.

 Does any of that sound easy to you?